Transition to College

 Arranging for Academic Adjustments

-Requested academic adjustments must be supported by documentation that spells out the disability itself and the need for the requested adjustments.
+Requested academic adjustments must be supported by documentation that spells out the disability itself and the need for the requested modifications and/or auxiliary aids and services.
+Not all academic adjustments used in high school will be appropriate for college.
+In addition, some academic adjustments not used in high school will be appropriate for college.

 Merely providing a particular diagnosis, IEP or 504 Plan is, by itself, not sufficient documentation.
 Common problems with documentation include currency (how recently was the testing done), sufficiency, and qualifications of the examiner.
 As early as possible, make sure your documentation is sufficient to support the academic adjustments you will need.